 Communication activities The audit of WMO’s Strategic Communications Office (SCO) and website revamp project highlighted key areas for improvement.
 The absence of a formal communication strategy since 2018 has hindered audience targeting, messaging, and performance metrics, while internal communications and office morale were flagged as needing attention.
 The website upgrade project faced governance and planning challenges, with costs escalating up to four times the initial estimate due to scope expansion, subpar consultant deliverables, and stakeholder dissatisfaction.
 Despite increased social media engagement on LinkedIn and X (formerly Twitter), the lack of a tailored strategy has impacted visibility.
 Addressing these issues is crucial to enhancing the communications and digital presence of WMO.

 ERP Implementation A mid-term audit of WMO's ERP project in 2024 found the initiative overall on track, and robust project documentation and project management processes in place.
 However, the estimated CHF 6 million cost exceeded benchmarks and lacks thorough analysis, raising value-for-money concerns.
-Payments to UNDP and INFOSYS without formal contracts were not in accordance with financial rules.
+Payments to UNDP without formal contracts were not in accordance with financial rules.
 There were gaps in governance, including unapproved project boards, affecting accountability.
 Evolving project scope and unresolved data migration plans risked user dissatisfaction and over-expenditure.
 Need for close cost monitoring and careful planning was noted.

 Statement on Internal Controls Process The audit of the Statement on Internal Controls (SIC) process highlighted progress, with submission compliance rising from 81% in 2022 to 97% in 2023 and 95% in 2024, along with better alignment between managers' SICs and the Secretary-General's SIC.
 Managers are increasingly proactive in reporting issues, improving the accuracy of risk reporting.
 However, gaps in guidance, unclear role assignments, and outdated Standing Instructions were identified as areas for improvement.
 Continued reliance on template-based submissions risks superficial assessments, while the lack of systematic verification and enforcement could affect accuracy and compliance.
 Strengthening these areas is crucial to enhancing the SIC process.